soumyasethy/Linear-Regression/README.md

-m# Welcome to the Simple Linear-Regression Readme!
+# Welcome to the Simple Linear-Regression Readme!

 Simple Linear Regression Model is also called as Linear Regression Model or Regression or LM Model or Linear Model.
 Whats is Regression?
 Ans.Regression is nothing but the Prediction.